satellite-image-deep-learning/techniques/README.md

 * [aws-gdal-robot](https://github.com/mblackgeo/aws-gdal-robot) -> A proof of concept implementation of running GDAL based jobs using AWS S3/Lambda/Batch

 ## General utilities
-* [PyShp](https://github.com/GeospatialPython/pyshp) -> The Python Shapefile Library (PyShp) reads and writes ESRI Shapefiles in pure Python
+* [PyShp](https://github.com/GeospatialPython/pyshp) -> The Python Shapefile Library (PyShp) reads and writes Shapefiles in pure Python
 * [s2p](https://github.com/cmla/s2p) -> a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, WorldView, QuickBird, Spot or Ikonos
 * [EarthPy](https://github.com/earthlab/earthpy) -> A set of helper functions to make working with spatial data in open source tools easier. read[Exploratory Data Analysis (EDA) on Satellite Imagery Using EarthPy](https://towardsdatascience.com/exploratory-data-analysis-eda-on-satellite-imagery-using-earthpy-c0e186fe4293)
 * [pygeometa](https://geopython.github.io/pygeometa/) -> provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files